isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <div>
 			<p>Even if you have already claimed your CDC Vouchers 2021, you will need to claim your CDC Vouchers 2022 again.
 The claim process is similar for both schemes.
 You may visit go.gov.sg/cdcv and log in with your Singpass account.
 Only one member of the household is required to claim on behalf of the household.</p>

 <p>Choose CDC Vouchers 2022 to claim your set of $100 CDC Vouchers.
-Claim CDC Vouchers 2021 if you have not claimed your previous set of $100 CDC Vouchers for 2021.</p>
+Claim CDC Vouchers 2021 if your household has not claimed your previous set of $100 CDC Vouchers for 2021.</p>

 <p>The voucher links will be sent to your registered mobile number via an SMS by RedeemSG.
 The voucher links for both CDC Vouchers 2021 and CDC Vouchers 2022 are different. </p>